JanHerca/urantiapedia/output/wikijs/en/article/Paul_Snider/Presidents_Report_1974.md

 Money will be put aside to establish employee benefit program.

-Book sales will be withheld from certain "stores" which although legally licensed to sell books, are engaged in illegal or other activities inimical to the interests of Urantia Brotherhood.
+Book sales will be withheld from certain “stores” which although legally licensed to sell books, are engaged in illegal or other activities inimical to the interests of Urantia Brotherhood.

 **New Study Aids and Other Products**